deepinv/deepinv/docs/source/user_guide/training/distributed.rst

 This is different from Pytorch's data parallelism, where each process receives different samples and gradients are synchronized only between model replicas.
-There's no need for custom data loaders or samplers for the distributed framework, as long as all ranks consume the same data in the same order.
+There's no need for custom data loaders or samplers for the distributed framework, as long as all ranks operate on the same image/volume.

 How Backward Works
 ------------------